Open PDI Competition 13 March 2017

 Finally Elspeth’s overcast Northumbrian sky provided the perfect moody backdrop for a panoramic view of this Bamburgh Churchyard suitably rendered in monchrome to add to the atmosphere.

 Congratulations to everyone who entered such high quality images.
-This was probably the year with the highest number of recounts and of course you can see all of the entries on our Flickr pages – click here.
+This was probably the year with the highest number of recounts and of course you can see all of the entries on this page – click here.